Kentucky helicopter crash: Deaths feared after military aircraft collision

 - Published

-A number of people are expected to have been killed after a US Army helicopter crash in Trigg County, Kentucky.
+A number of people are believed to have been killed after two US Army helicopters crashed in Kentucky.

-The state's Governor Andy Beshear said it was "tough news" with "early reports of a helicopter crash and fatalities are expected".
+The state's Governor, Andy Beshear, said it was "tough news" with "early reports of a helicopter crash and fatalities are expected".

 Local news reports say the incident happened at about 21:35 local time (01:35 GMT), and as many as nine people may have been killed.

-Local military confirmed it was their helicopters involved in the crash.
+Local military confirmed their helicopters were involved in the crash.

+It happened in the Trigg County area, close to the large Fort Campbell military base.

-In a statement to the BBC, a spokesperson for Fort Campbell military base said two HH60 Blackhawk helicopters had crashed during "a routine training mission".
+In a statement to the BBC, a Fort Campbell spokesperson said two HH60 Blackhawk helicopters had crashed during "a routine training mission".

 "The status of the crew members are unknown at this time," they said.

-"The command is currently focused on caring for the servicemembers and their families."
+"The command is currently focused on caring for the service members and their families."